johnmcarter/pi-router/README.md

 ```
 pip3 install -r requirements.txt
 ```
-The web server is running continuously as a Linux service, so the webserver can be found at 127.0.0.1:8080 on a local browser while connected to the local Pi network.
+The web server is running continuously as a Linux service, so the webserver can be found at <router IP address>:8080 on a local browser while connected to the local Pi network.

 ### Instructions for Converting Raspberry Pi to Access Point
 Access point instructions adapted from: